usaee/CSE310/Module2/README.md

 # Overview

-{Provide a description the software that you wrote to demonstrate the C++ language.}
 This project represents a very basic concept of an ATM machine.
 The user is able to create their own account, add funds, withdrawl funds, and get a balance inquiry.

-{Describe your purpose for writing this software.}
 The purpose of this software is to help me become more familiar and experienced with C++.
 I am learning how to use variables, expressions, conditionals, loops, functions, classes, and STL data structures.